What are my reasons for being? What makes up me?

 There is great power here.
 The perspective I choose to take, and the thoughts I choose to empower, will determine my chain of consequences and dictate my futures, endlessly.
 Here and now, I am to determine my own reasons for being.

-As in everything, all perspectives must be considered.
+To these ends, all reasonable perspectives must be considered.

 ~ Impression Sunrise by Claude Monet